cockroachdb/docs/v22.1/known-limitations.md

 ### Multiple CTEs with mutations on the same row can cause inconsistency

-You can [`UPSERT`](upsert.html) the same row multiple times in a single statement using [common table expressions](common-table-expressions.html) (CTEs), which could lead to inconsistencies due to the upsert operator not reading its own writes.
+You can [`UPSERT`](upsert.html) the same row multiple times in a single statement using [common table expressions](common-table-expressions.html) (CTEs), which could lead to inconsistencies due to the `UPSERT` operator not reading its own writes.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/70731)